-Our product development costs have been steadily increasing and may increase over the next several years.
+Our product development costs have been steadily increasing and may continue to increase.

-Our product development costs primarily relate to our efforts to increase the maximum rated output of our current 40kW utility PowerBuoy system to 500kW.
-Our product development costs were \$8.4 million in fiscal 2009 as compared to \$8.3 million in fiscal 2008 and \$6.2 million in fiscal 2007.
-We anticipate that our product development costs related to the planned increase in the output of our utility PowerBuoy system may increase over the next several years.
+Our product development costs primarily relate to our efforts to increase the maximum rated output of our utility PowerBuoy system to 150kW and to 500kW.
+Our product development costs were \$13.0 million in fiscal 2010 as compared to \$8.4 million in fiscal 2009 and \$8.3 million in fiscal 2008.
+It is our intent to fund the majority of our research and development expenses over the next several years with sources of external funding.
+If we are unable to obtain external funding, we may curtail our research and development expenses or we may decide to self-fund significant research and development expenses, in which case our product development costs may continue to increase.